-Woman stabbed to death on Fayetteville street; Husband suspected in killing, police say
+Woman stabbed to death on Fayetteville street; husband suspected in killing, police say

 Murphy said officers arrived about four minutes after the initial call and found a woman lying "in the middle of the street" with multiple stab wounds.
 Murphy said the officers attempted first aid but the woman was dead.
 Her name wasn't yet being released, Murphy said Monday morning.

-While the officers were tending to the woman, Murphy said, a man came out of the home.
-The man had at least one stab wound, Murphy said, and he was treated at the scene and then taken to a local hospital.
+While officers were tending to the woman, Murphy said, a man came out of the home.
+The man had at least one stab wound, Murphy said, and he was treated at the scene, then taken to a local hospital.

-The man's wounds were described as non life-threatening, Murphy said, and he remained in the hospital under police supervision Monday morning.
-The man's name was also not being released.
+The man's wounds were described as not life-threatening and he remained in the hospital under police supervision Monday morning, Murphy said.
+The man's name was also not released.

 The initial investigation indicated the stabbing took place in the street where the woman was found, Murphy said.
 There was blood on the street where the woman was found, but none elsewhere.

 According to Murphy, the man and woman were married and living together at the home.
-The ages of the couple wasn't immediately known, Murphy said.
+Their ages weren't immediately known, Murphy said.
 Police records showed no other calls to the residence.

 Murphy said the stabbing was the first homicide reported in Fayetteville this year.
-He said Police Department records show the department investigated three homicides in 2022 along with one investigation of a drug overdose that resulted in a person being charged with manslaughter.
+Police records show the department investigated three homicides in 2022 along with one investigation of a drug overdose that resulted in a person being charged with manslaughter, he said.